What determines the effort you put in at work? It probably has something to do with what you get paid.

 But employment rent can change even when wages remain flat.
 During a recession, you might expect to be out of work for a longer time, which would drive employment rent up.
 At the start of the COVID-19 pandemic, the federal government offered an additional $600 a week on top of state unemployment benefits, driving employment rent down.

-• Employment rent: the cost of a job loss, or the excess value between the benefit an employee receives from their job and their next best alternative
+Employment rent: the cost of a job loss, or the excess value between the benefit an employee receives from their job and their next-best alternative

-• Labor discipline model: a model that explains how employers set wages so that employees receive employment rent, which provides workers an incentive to work hard in order to avoid job termination
+Labor discipline model: an economic model or scenario that explains how employers set wages so that employees receive employment rent, which provides workers an incentive to work hard to avoid job termination

 Want to learn more about the dynamics between employees and employers?
 Check out these Marketplace stories to see how the principles in Chapter 6 play out in the real world.